Motorcycle Use and License Guide in Thailand

 Rental shops often want to hold your passport as a deposit.
 This is both illegal and a significant security risk.

-- Cash Deposit: Instead of giving your original passport, offer a photocopy and a cash deposit of around 2,000-5,000 Baht.
+- Cash Deposit: Instead of handing over your original passport, offer a photocopy and a cash deposit of around 2,000-5,000 Baht.

-- Damage Assessment: Make sure to video record every angle of the motorcycle when you pick it up.
-This is the only way to prevent unjust charges for existing scratches at the time of delivery.
+- Damage Assessment: Be sure to video record every angle of the motorcycle when you pick it up.
+This is the only way to prevent unfair charges for existing scratches at the time of delivery.

 3. Road Safety and Local Rules